openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 Leave the Only load this editor on-demand checkbox unchecked to load the HTML Editor automatically.

-The Insert EQUELLA Content button can be configured to allow searching within the entire repository, or searches can be restricted to particular collections, dynamic collections or advanced searched.
+The Insert openEQUELLA Content button can be configured to allow searching within the entire repository, or searches can be restricted to particular collections, dynamic collections or advanced searched.
 Additionally, the collections available for contributions can be restricted.

-The Insert EQUELLA Content control elements are:
+The Insert openEQUELLA Content control elements are:
 * Restrict searching to the following collection:—check to select the collections that can be searched.
 Move required collections to the right-hand pane of the shuffle box using the > button.
 The >> button moves all collections at once.
 To remove a selected collection, use the < button, or to remove all collections, use the << button.
 * Restrict advanced search usage to the following:—check to limit the advanced searches that can be searched.
 Move required advanced searches to the right-hand pane of the shuffle box using the > button.
 The >>   button moves all advanced searches at once.
 To remove a selected advanced search, use the < button, or to remove all advanced searched, use the << button.
 * Restrict searching to the following dynamic collections:—check to limit the dynamic collections that can be searched.
 Move required dynamic collections to the right-hand pane of the shuffle box using the   > button.
 The >> button moves all dynamic collections at once.
 To remove a selected dynamic collection, use the < button, or to remove all dynamic collections, use the <<   button.